SPACEMAP

 SPACEMAP (Korean: 스페이스맵) is a South Korean satellite orbit optimization and satellite communications company headquartered in Seoul, South Korea.
 The company was founded in 2021 by CEO, Douglas Deok-Soo Kim, as an offshoot of Hanyang University.
 It was funded by the Leader Research grant from the National Research Foundation of Korea with the goal of capitalizing on the growing space industry.

 History

 Kim initially began research into Voronoi diagrams at the University of Michigan.
 He met with Dr. Misoon Ma, former director of the Asia Division of the U.S. Air Force Office of Scientific Research (AFOSR) and was recruited to work with the U.S. Air force, using Voronoi diagrams for a satellite collision prevention program.
 After his work with the U.S. Air Force, Kim founded SPACEMAP Inc in September 2021.
-In 2023, the company was selected by Korea's Tech Incubator Program for Startups (TIPS) to be funded up to 17 billion KRW (approx. 13 million USD) in 3 years.
+In 2023, the company was selected by Korea's Tech Incubator Program for Startups (TIPS) to be funded up to 17 billion KRW (approx. US$13 million) in 3 years.